heydevanand/Learn2Contribute/documentation/code-contribution.md

 By contributing content to Learn2Contribute, you agree to the following:

-- All contributions are subject to the project's chosen license, which is ([MIT License](LICENSE)).
+- All contributions are subject to the project's chosen license, which is [MIT LICENSE]([MIT License](LICENSE)).
 Your contributions will be covered by this license.

 - You retain the copyright to your contributions while also granting a license to the project to use and distribute your work.